bonigarcia/context-engineering/README.md

 ### Prompt Engineering

+- [Prompt Engineering](https://www.kaggle.com/whitepaper-prompt-engineering) (Lee Boonstra, 2025) Overview of prompt engineering principles and methods aimed at helping developers construct effective prompts for LLMs.
 - [Prompt Engineering Guide](https://www.promptingguide.ai/) (PromptingGuide.ai, 2025) Guide that defines prompt engineering as a discipline for designing and optimizing prompts to make LLMs perform better on diverse tasks, offering techniques, references, and best practices.
-- [Prompt Engineering, by Lee Boonstra](https://www.kaggle.com/whitepaper-prompt-engineering) (Lee Boonstra, 2025) Overview of prompt engineering principles and methods aimed at helping developers construct effective prompts for LLMs.
 - [The Prompt Engineering Playbook for Programmers](https://addyo.substack.com/p/the-prompt-engineering-playbook-for) (Addy Osmani, 2025) Practical playbook targeting programmers, giving structured guidelines and patterns for writing prompts that yield consistent and reliable outputs from AI.
 - [Anthropic's Prompt Engineering Interactive Tutorial](https://github.com/anthropics/prompt-eng-interactive-tutorial) (Anthropic, 2025) Hands-on tutorial that walks users step-by-step through designing and refining prompts (with exercises and example-based practice) to get better results from their models.
 - [Meta's prompt engineering guide](https://llama.meta.com/docs/how-to-guides/prompting/) (Meta, 2025) Guide describing how to craft prompts for their models, covering best practices to structure instructions, context, and examples for improved performance.